rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 1.2.* := >=1.2.0 <1.3.0
 ```

-### Inequality requirements
+### Comparison requirements

-**Inequality requirements** allow manually specifying a version range or an
+**Comparison requirements** allow manually specifying a version range or an
 exact version to depend on.

-Here are some examples of inequality requirements:
+Here are some examples of comparison requirements:

 ```notrust
 >= 1.2.0